cloudposse-examples/atmos-pro-example-basic/.github/README.md

 <details>
 <summary><strong>Prerequisites for Using Atmos Pro (Basic Example)</strong></summary>

-The following prerequisites are **not required** to run this demo example, but are essential for using **Atmos Pro** effectively with real infrastructure:
+The following prerequisites are **not required** to run this demo example but are essential for using **Atmos Pro** effectively with real infrastructure:

 #### 1. GitHub OIDC Integration
 To use GitHub Actions securely with Terraform, you'll need to set up **GitHub OIDC** with your cloud provider of choice.